eclipse-bluechi/bluechi/doc/man/bluechi-controller.1.md

 ## Environment Variables

-`bluechi` understands the following environment variables that can be used to override the settings from the configuration file (see `bluechi.conf(5)`).
+`bluechi-controller` understands the following environment variables that can be used to override the settings from the configuration file (see `bluechi-controller.conf(5)`).

 #### **BC_LOG_LEVEL**